Lady of the House (Paperback)

 Elite 19th Century Women and their Role in the English Country House

-This book tells the true stories of three gentile women who were born, raised, lived and died within the world of England’s Country Houses.
+This book tells the true stories of three genteel women who were born, raised, lived and died within the world of England’s Country Houses.
 This is not the story of ‘seen and not heard’ women, these are incredible women who endured tremendous tragedy and worked alongside their husbands to create a legacy that we are still benefitting from today.